-The lightweight foam molding can be cut with any miter saw and requires no nails, screws or fasteners of any kind.
-It’s easily mounted to the wall with ordinary painter’s caulk or a high tack adhesive.
+The lightweight foam molding can be cut with any miter saw and requires no nails, screws, or fasteners of any kind.
+It’s easily mounted to the wall with an ordinary painter’s caulk or a high-tack adhesive.
 I suggest striking a chalk line on the wall to simplify placement.

 LED Light Tape Plugs in – Can Be Trimmed to Any Length